SpiderRock/SpiderRock-Connect-SDK/SRConnect/MLink/README.md

 # SRConnect via MLink

-This document provides an overview of the SRConnect system developed for trading Auctions via SpiderRock's MLink API.
-Our system leverages specific message types to enable auction initiators and responders to interact with the auction process.
+This document provides an overview of the SRConnect system developed for tresponding to Auctions via SpiderRock's MLink API.
+Our system leverages specific message types to enable auction responders to interact with the auction process.

 ## System Overview